Regional Municipality of Waterloo: Services

 Over time, many services have come to be delegated to the jurisdiction of the municipal government.
-These include police, emergency medical services, waste management, licensing enforcement, recycling, and the public transit system.
+These include police, emergency medical services, waste management, licensing enforcement, recycling, a food bank, and the public transit system.
 The main administration of these services is run from Kitchener, however many service offices may be found in different parts of the Region.
 For example, from a geographically central location in north Cambridge, maintenance operations and the police headquarters are able to manage operations and provide services to the entire service area.

 Health care

 Hospital services in the region are provided by Grand River Hospital which includes a Freeport Campus and St. Mary's General Hospital, both located in Kitchener, as well as Cambridge Memorial Hospital.
 All three were highly ranked for safety in a national comparison study in 2017–2018, particularly the two located in Kitchener, but all would benefit from reduced wait times.
 Long-term care beds are provided at numerous facilities, including the Village of Winston Park in Kitchener and Saint Luke's Place in Cambridge which were promised additional funding by the province in 2018 for expansion.

 Grand River Hospital has a capacity of 574-beds; the Freeport location was merged into it in April 1995.
 That secondary campus provides complex continuing care, rehabilitation, longer-term specialized mental health and other services.
 The King St. location is also the home of the Grand River Regional Cancer Centre which opened in 2003.
 St. Mary's General Hospital is a 150-bed adult acute-care facility and includes the Regional Cardiac Care Centre with two cardiovascular operating rooms, an eight-bed cardiovascular intensive care unit and 45 inpatient beds.